DevangRay/HoosBuying/README.md

 Since I worked with a partner, I provided a breakdown of the features I was responsible for:
 * Connecting the Flask API and our Google Cloud-hosted MySQL database to the Vue.js front-end
-* Authentication
-  * Log In/Sign In Flow
-  * Authenticating User Tokens (We authenticated users with an in-house JWT)
 * Routing & NavBar
 * Platform Features
   * Set-up Search Page and supporting API Calls and SQL Scripts so Users could search Listings